olindner/Henry-and-the-Blue-Pencil/README.md

 This project was originally created during University as a final project, and was inspired by one of my favorite childhood books [*Harold and the Purple Crayon*](https://en.wikipedia.org/wiki/Harold_and_the_Purple_Crayon) (which was eventually adapted into a [TV series](https://www.imdb.com/title/tt0283735/) and a [film](https://www.imdb.com/title/tt1219760/)).

 I loved the creativity of being able to draw abstractly in the two dimensional space, and have the three dimensional counterparts "magically" come to life.
-Therefore, in addition to avoiding copyright infringement, *Henry and the Blue Pencil* was born!.
+Therefore, to avoiding copyright infringement, *Henry and the Blue Pencil* was born!.

 **Tips**